-Two big earthquakes

-These two earthquakes were extremely severe, of a recorded strength not previously experienced in the region.

-Also, from April 14 to the end of last May, a regional total of 1,613 local earthquakes took place respectively at points scattered across wide areas of Kumamoto, Aso, and central Oita.
+Two big earthquakes These two earthquakes were extremely severe, of a recorded strength not previously experienced in the region.
+Also, from April 14 to October 10, a regional total of 4,081 local earthquakes took place respectively at points scattered across wide areas of Kumamoto, Aso, and central Oita.
 "Earthquake" being defined here as a tremor with an intensity of 1 or more on the Japanese seven-stage seismic scale developed in 1949.
 Both those two big earthquakes were recorded as having an intensity of 7.
 No earlier quakes of that general intensity level had occurred in the area since 1949.
 These two seismic events caused large-scale damage across Kumamoto.

-Date and time of occurrence

 April 14, 2016 (Thurs.)
+21:26 (Foreshock)

-21:26 (Foreshock) April 16, 2016 (Sat.)
+April 16, 2016 (Sat.)
 1:25 AM (Main Shock)

-Epicenter Scale Kumamoto area Kumamoto prefecture Magnitude 6.5 (Foreshock)
+Kumamoto area Kumamoto prefecture

-Scale
+Magnitude 6.5 (Foreshock)

-Magnitude 7.3 (Main Shock) 2016 Kumamoto Earthquake
+Magnitude 7.3 (Main Shock)

-Earthquake name Main intensities
+2016 Kumamoto Earthquake

 OForeshock Intensity 7 Mashiki town

-Intensity 6 lower Tamana city, Nishihara village, Uki city, Kumamoto city
+Intensity 6 lower Tamana city, Nishihara village, Kashima town, Uki city, Kumamoto city

 OMain Shock Intensity 7 Nishihara village, Mashiki town

 Intensity 6 upper Minamiaso village, Kikuchi city, Uto city, Ozu town,

 Kashima town, Uki city, Koshi city, Kumamoto city

+Date and time of occurrence

+Epicenter Scale

+Earthquake name Main intensities

-This pair of earthquakes was unforeseen and caused large-scale damage throughout the Kyushu area.
+Aftermath of the catastrophe Mashiki town (April 23, 2016) This pair of earthquakes was unforeseen and caused large-scale damage throughout the Kyushu area.

 Between them, the two big earthquakes plus the immediately consecutive ones caused very extensive damage to several areas, especially Kumamoto city, Mashiki town, Nishihara village, and Minami-Aso village, all of which were near the epicenter.
-For example, some 130,000 or more houses collapsed, and it was necessary to proclaim several evacuation areas.
+For example, some 190,000 or more houses collapsed, and it was necessary to proclaim several evacuation areas.
 Around 200 thousand inhabitants had to be evacuated all told.
 The recorded damage figures are: